Pasmore, Victor

 A pioneer in the development of abstract art in the 1940s and 1950s, Pasmore was also a gifted figurative artist.
 During his early career, he was influenced by Monet and Cézanne, creating delicate landscapes.
 However in 1947, Pasmore’s work dramatically shifted to pure abstract art, and by the early 1950s he developed his signature style of geometric abstraction.

-The University Art Collection holds three artworks by Pasmore.
+The University of Reading Art Collection holds three artworks by Pasmore.